devenes/node-js-ci/README.md

 ![Node.js CI](./readme/tests.png)

-### Define your branch name and the actions that you want to trigger to run your test
+### Define your branch name and the actions you want to trigger to start your job

 - Push